laurentperrinet/Perrinet20PredictiveProcessing/README.md

 this defines a linear operator on those variables to travel back and forth in time with arbitrary intervals of time, allowing in particular to represent the state variables in the past (sensory delay) or in the future (motor delay).
-Note that (1) this representation is done at the present time, (2) that it allows for the concomitant representation of precision of state variables, and (3) that this allows for the evaluation of counterfactual hypothesis of sensory states (based on past
+Note that (1) this representation is active at the present time, (2) that it allows for the concomitant representation of precision of state variables, and (3) that this allows for the evaluation of counterfactual hypothesis of sensory states (based on past